Hi, this is Patti posting. I’m helping my friend Joni with her condo kitchen project.

 3) The third photo down shows the same bendable track in a more-modern stainless look.
 Joni has a stainless sink and faucet, so this would not be out of place.
 It’s $129.

 The main idea is to give Joni the comfortable coffee house look she’s after.
 See Joni’s kitchen here, pre-remodel.
-You can see the look Joni is working toward in the dining room (notice the old-world-style plaster) and in the hallway.

 Plus, we’ve also spoken with a paint expert who feels the look we are after on the cabinets is actually light stain over dark stain with a little natural grain showing through.
 We still need help learning about stain.
 More on that later.